alphagov/govuk-developer-docs/source/manual/bulk-email.html.md

 one of the subscriber lists and then use [the Send bulk emails job in staging][send-bulk-staging] to send the email.

+**Make sure you are [able to receive emails in staging][staging-emails].**

 [send-bulk-staging]: https://deploy.blue.staging.govuk.digital/job/send-bulk-email/
+[staging-emails]: /manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html

 ## 4. Send the real email